-Personally, I live in the bedroom community of Belton with my husband, Mike and our sons, Ben and Harper.
-As Ben’s step-mom, I understand the challenges of blended families.
-We spend a lot of time talking about those issues with clients and I love when I have insights that may help.
+Personally, I am a solo mom after my husband passed away tragically in a car accident.
+I understand the challenges of grief and can offer great support to others who go through loss or to those who are just members of Club Single Momma.
 For obvious reasons, I’m heavily involved with the Juvenile Diabetes Research Foundation (JDRF), particularly their Youth Leadership Council.
 I’ve written and advocated for this organization as the research it funds helps not only the disease I live with, but many others.
 I love the Kansas City music scene and have a strong history of winning free concert tickets.
 One of the best things I gained from working at larger financial firms is the ability to dial a phone fast.
 Don’t worry, though.
 No matter how much I win, I won’t quit my day job.